 At ONEFIRE, we ask our clients a series of questions to hone in on what their branding should communicate to customers.
 This is where effective marketing is born, because it narrows your focus and helps you better understand what your customers need from you.

-Here are four clarifying questions to help you establish your cybersecurity brand messaging:
+Here are four clarifying questions to help you establish your MSP brand messaging:

 Ask: What problem do you solve for your customers?

 Why?: Knowing what you do for your customers is essential for sales.
 But take that one step further - why do they come to you in the first place?
 If you get really specific, what is the main pain point that your customers have, and how do you help solve it?